The Louvre, Abu Dhabi, UAE

 Client: Royal Academy of Arts

-Natural History Museum Shop, London, UK
+Natural History Museum, London, UK

 This building is a world famous Grade I listed museum and the shop in its current location is in a large and prominent room with highly decorative ceiling.
 The lighting design commission was to work closely with the client and interior designer, M Worldwide, to develop a practical and sympathetic lighting solution which at the same time provided modern retail lighting techniques and light sources.
 Given the listed nature of the interior much of the lighting was integrated into the display furniture for display and visual feature effect at human scale.
-Nevertheless despite the limited locations on which to suspend lighting from the ceiling we managed to develop solutions for large custom pendants incorporating ambient and display lighting and also contemporary suspended linear profile luminaires housing uplighting to the ceiling and directional spotlighting to the merchandise.
+Nevertheless, despite the limited locations on which to suspend lighting from the ceiling, we managed to develop solutions for large custom pendants incorporating ambient and display lighting and also contemporary suspended linear profile luminaires housing uplighting to the ceiling and directional spotlighting to the merchandise.

 Awaji Doll Joruri Pavilion, Japan

-dpa lighting consultants work in Japan reflects the diversity of the Practice’s activities globally, we are proud to be involved with such a wide range of project types which provides intellectual stimulation as well as a broad opportunity to learn from different schemes.
+dpa lighting consultants’ work in Japan reflects the diversity of the Practice’s activities globally; we are proud to be involved with such a wide range of project types which provides intellectual stimulation as well as a broad opportunity to learn from different schemes.
 We were delighted to be awarded the role of Lighting Designer on this project by Endo Shuhei Architect Institute Inc.

 The project shows how simplicity can be just as effective as more complex and sophisticated solutions.